gedon76/dotfiles/README.md

 </details>

 # TODO
-- [ ] Test baterry module in polybar
+- [ ] Test battery module in polybar

 # How to install
 ## Install everything listed below